 Your guide will point out the remarkably preserved remains that hint at daily Roman life and will tell you about their customs and culture.
 Highlights include stunning frescoes and elaborately detailed mosaic-inlaid floors of wealthy homeowners' villas.
 On the way back to Naples, you’ll stop at a cameo factory where artisans have honed their craft for generations.
 You'll have some time to shop intricately carved brooches, rings and bracelets.
 Sit back and enjoy classic Pizza Margherita at a typical Neapolitan pizzeria accompanied by a mixed green salad and beverage.

 Before heading to your next stop, take a sightseeing loop around the city for a quick orientation, driving past the round towered Castel Nuovo, San Carlo Opera House, Umberto Gallery, the Royal Palace and San Francesco di Paola Church.
-Driving along the waterfront, notice the site where Naples was first founded - Castel dell'Ovo or 'egg castle'.
-Its curious name comes from a Roman legend that claimed the castle was built over an egg placed on the site with the belief that if the egg broke Naples would fall.
-Visit The National Archaeological Museum next.
-Originally cavalry barracks, Charles of Bourbon established the museum in the late 18th century to house the fantastic Farnese Collection that he had inherited.
-Highlights include the Farnese Bull and a classical Roman sculpture depicting figures from Greek mythology.
+You’ll visit The National Archaeological Museum highlights include the Farnese Bull and a classical Roman sculpture depicting figures from Greek mythology.
 The museum houses a collection of murals, frescoes and mosaics from Pompeii and Herculaneum.